turbot/pipes-sdk-go/docs/UserWorkspacePipelines.md

-    userHandle := "userHandle_example" // string | The handle of the user which contains the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the pipeline exists. pipelineId := "pipelineId_example" // string | The id of the pipeline which needs to be updated. request := *openapiclient.NewUpdatePipelineRequest() // UpdatePipelineRequest | The request body for the pipeline which needs to be updated.
+    userHandle := "userHandle_example" // string | The handle of the user which contains the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the pipeline exists. pipelineId := "pipelineId_example" // string | The id of the pipeline which needs to be updated. updatePipelineRequest := *openapiclient.NewUpdatePipelineRequest() // UpdatePipelineRequest | The request body for the pipeline which needs to be updated.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.UserWorkspacePipelines.Update(context.Background(), userHandle, workspaceHandle, pipelineId).Request(request).Execute()
+    resp, r, err := api_client.UserWorkspacePipelines.Update(context.Background(), userHandle, workspaceHandle, pipelineId).UpdatePipelineRequest(updatePipelineRequest).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `UserWorkspacePipelines.Update``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)